You can create your very own and unique schnapps and liqueur blends by blending different and properly stored (aged) alcohol infusions.

 So, it's a good idea to have both sweet, sour and bitter infusions at hand when you create your own blends.

 In some cases you can substitute the bitter for the sour, and vice versa.
 Just remember to be careful with the sour aspect.
 Together with high alcohol content it can give a burning taste in your mouth.

 The flavour aspect - the volatile compounds that we sense both through our nose and in our mouth - is more difficult to handle than the taste aspect, and there are no easy rules of thumb.

-But experienced schnapps makers have found that if you blend infusions based on different plants, but from the same plant community - the heath, the wood, the roadside, the marsh, etc. - you will most likely get a very fine and enjoyable schnapps.
+But experienced schnapps and liqueur makers have found that if you blend infusions based on different plants, but from the same plant community - the heath, the wood, the roadside, the marsh, etc. - you will most likely get a very fine and enjoyable schnapps or liqueur.

 Another possibility is to find inspiration in various books and here on the Internet about cooking, medicinal herbs, dietary supplements, healing herbs, herb mixtures, spice blends, herbal teas, flavoured vinegars, etc.